-The tool was hugely popular but suffered from usability issues.
+The tool was hugely popular but suffered from design and usability issues.
 Drinkaware wanted to improve the effectiveness of the Calculator by making their data easier to understand.

 The questions themselves needed a re-think.
 Could we condense and simplify what was being asked while re-working the flow to provide more accurate responses?

 Making a tool usable for all the possible use cases needed lots of thought from the product team and rapid prototyping of user flows.